aws-samples/amazon-omics-tutorials/example-workflows/nf-core/workflows/scrnaseq/AWS-HEALTHOMICS.md

 ### Deploy the `omx-ecr-helper` CDK app

-Workflows that run in Amazon Omics must have containerized tooling sourced from ECR private image repositories.
+Workflows that run in AWS HealthOmics must have containerized tooling sourced from ECR private image repositories.
 This workflow uses 14 unique container images.
 The `omx-ecr-helper` is a CDK application that automates converting container images from public repositories like Quay.io, ECR-Public, and DockerHub to ECR private image repositories.

 ```
 cd ~/amazon-omics-tutorials/utils/cdk/omx-ecr-helper